 Ray Norbut - Dutch Creek Unit

 INTRODUCTION: The Dutch Creek Unit of Ray Norbut Fish & Wildlife Area is a newly acquired site in western Pike County.
 Habitat restoration and infrastructure improvements are in the process of development.
 It provides excellent opportunities for forest game hunting.
+Active habitat management will be occurring throughout the year on the site.

 LOCATION: The site is located in western Pike County five miles northwest of Atlas.
 It lies less than a mile to the east of state highway 96.